Statisitical Learning for Data Mining Project Portfolio

 End-to-End Quant Alpha Pipeline

-Built a full-stack research pipeline for equity alphas, integrating OHLCV, options, and macroeconomic data.
-Applied SHAP- and IC-based feature pruning, ElasticNet ensembles, and Optuna-tuned XGBoost/LightGBM models to forecast 1D/5D/21D forward returns.
-Extended the workflow with HMM-based regime detection and CVXPY portfolio optimization, achieving robust out-of-sample IC and Sharpe improvements.
+Developed as a summer research project, this full-stack workflow builds and evaluates equity alpha factors across multiple time horizons.
+Integrated OHLCV, options, and macroeconomic data, and applied SHAP- and IC-based feature pruning, ElasticNet ensembles, and Optuna-tuned XGBoost/LightGBM models to forecast 1D/5D/21D forward returns.
+The pipeline was later extended with HMM-based regime detection and CVXPY portfolio optimization, achieving robust out-of-sample IC and Sharpe improvements.

 About the Course